 FVJS will have a new class structure.
 Pre-kindergarten through second grade will be in the Lower School and grades three through eight in the Upper School.
 A description of each follows.

 Lower School: Located downstairs, Lower School children will move between stations for several different activities each day.
 The children will generally rotate in small groups of similar age.
 The stations will vary from week to week and will include activities related to art, music, holidays, bible stories, history, and ethics.
 One teacher will supervise the Lower School, assisted by aids.
 This structure will keep the children active and engaged all morning, provide them with some choices, and allow them to shift groups to find the pace and level that suits them best.

 Upper School: Located upstairs, Upper School children will be divided into grades 3-4 and grades 5 and up.
 Each group will have an hour of core with varying topics such as history, ethics, holidays, American Jewish experience, Torah, and traditions.
 Much of the material will be project based and take multiple weeks to complete, allowing the children to dive deeper into topics.
-Each group also will have an hour of art each week.
-This will allow the children to work on more complex projects.
-Art projects will connect to core topics or relate to Judaism in another way.

 Community Service Project: TBA

 Each year FVJS children adopt a local nonprofit organization as their community service project.
 Past nonprofits include Field of Dreams Horse Rescue, Lazarus House, Fox Valley Wildlife Center, Pushing the Envelope Farm and Phillips Park Zoo.